maierav/sensation/intro.md

 Sketch of Ernst Mach (1838–1916) of visual perception with the right eye closed.[^2] He wrote:
 _"I lie upon my sofa.
 If I close my right eye, the picture represented in the accompanying cut is presented to my left eye.
-In a frame formed by the ridge of my eyebrow, by my nose, and by my moustache, appears a part of my body, so far as visible, with its environment.
-My body differs from other human bodies beyond the fact that every intense motor idea is immediately expressed by a movement of it, and that, if it is touched, more striking changes are determined than if other bodies are touched by the circumstance, that it is only seen piecemeal, and, especially, is seen without a head.
-If I observe an element A within my field of vision, and investigate its connexion with another element B within the same field, I step out of the domain of physics into that of physiology or psychology, provided B, to use the apposite expression of a friend of mine made upon seeing this drawing, passes through my skin.
+In a frame formed by the ridge of my eyebrow, by my nose, and by my moustache, appears a part of my body, so far as visible, with its environment. [...]
 Reflexions like that for the field of vision may be made with regard to the province of touch and the perceptual domains of the other senses."_[^3]
 :::

 [^2]: [public domain image source](https://commons.wikimedia.org/wiki/File:Autoportrait_d%27Ernst_Mach_p.64_The_Grammar_of_Science,_Karl_Pearson,_1900.png)